shiwalimohan/stbolt/lgsoar/soarcode/refsoar-readme.txt

 - predicates are built from ideas (in output code, not refsoar)

 TODO: what is filtered or added at each step (ref->center, center->idea, idea->predicate)?
+All refs get a center, the center adds a verb/first/second/third flag.

 refsoar files:
 global.soar